sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 All 114 genes of the Norway spruce plastid genome are present in the white spruce plastid genome.
 The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.

-<a name="figure-1"></a>

-[Figure 1]: #figure-1

 ![The annotated plastid genome, which was annotated using MAKER and plotted using OGDRAW.](figure/plastid-annotation.png)

 Mitochondrion
 ------------------------------------------------------------

 The mitochondrial genome was assembled into 38 scaffolds (132 contigs) with a scaffold N50 of 369 kbp (contig N50 of 102 kbp).
 The largest scaffold is 1222 kbp.
-The assembly metrics are shown in [Table 1][].
+The assembly metrics are shown in Table\ 1.

-The mitochondrial genome contains 101 protein coding (mRNA) genes, 46 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes, shown in [Figure 2][].
-The coding genes compose 72 kbp (1.2%) of the genome, shown in [Figure 3][].
+The mitochondrial genome contains 101 protein coding (mRNA) genes, 46 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes, shown in Figure\ 2.
+The coding genes compose 72 kbp (1.2%) of the genome, shown in Figure\ 3.
 The 101 protein-coding genes encode 50 distinct genes.
 The 46 tRNA genes are found in 29 distinct species for 18 amino acids.

 A large number of open reading frames are identified: 5702 at least 90 bp, composing 1.3 Mbp, and 1047 at least 300 bp, composing 407 kbp.
 These open reading frames have no significant sequence similarity to any gene annotated in the 51 species of *Viridiplantae* mitochondria with complete genomes.